 anya kule dīkṣā pāya

-“In the absence of a suitable person from a brāhmaṇa family, one should accept dīkṣā from someone from another kind of family.
+“In the absence of a qualified person from a brāhmaṇa family, one should accept dīkṣā from someone of another type of lineage.
 A householder should accept a guru from the higher varṇas.
 The guru and disciple should examine each other.

 se haite pāre guru

 kibā vipra, śūdra, ki gṛhī, sannyāsī